azoth-lang/azoth.language.reference/src/pointers.md

 Pointer types are simply prefixed with the `@` sign.
 The type is then read as either "address of T" or "pointer to T".
-Just as with references, pointers refer to immutable values by default and must use `mut` to allow mutation of the value.
+Just as with references, pointers refer to immutable values by default and must use `var` to allow mutation of the value.
 Pointer types can be freely combined with references to produce complex types.

-**TODO:** it seems from other places that this should be `@var` instead

 ```azoth
 public struct Foo {}